 Please visit our Deadline Dates page for a listing of our early, regular, and rolling admissions deadline dates.

-For Armenian citizens and Armenian Special Passport Holders – 15,000AMD
+For Armenian citizens, Armenian Special Passport Holders, and Lebanese Citizens – 15,000AMD

 For International Applicants – 30,000AMD

 Yes.
 Just remember that if you are in your final year of high school, you should submit your official diploma and final transcript (attestat) after high school graduation to complete the admissions process.
 If you are offered admission to AUA, it will be contingent upon submission of these documents (generally an attestat for graduates of Armenia based high schools).